Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 6,000 people.
 That left us with 10 cities.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Fairbanks took the distinction of being the most Hispanic or Latino, while Bethel was the least Hispanic or Latino city.
+Fairbanks took the distinction of being the most Hispanic or Latino, while Kenai was the least Hispanic or Latino city.
+You can download the data here.